 How do I apply?

-A completed online application should be submitted (explaining why external financial assistance from Falkirk Council is necessary to enable the project to proceed) together with an up-to-date business plan, most recent annual accounts (if applicable) or up to date management accounts, quotes and baseline emissions.
+A completed online application should be submitted (explaining why external financial assistance from Falkirk Council is necessary to enable the project to proceed) together with the most recent annual accounts (if applicable) or up to date management accounts, quotes and baseline emissions.

 Upon receipt of a complete application a Council officer will review the application against assessment criteria and will be in touch to discuss your application.
 A decision will be made shortly after this meeting and, if successful, a formal offer of grant will be made.